JunyiXia001/BCOG-FINAL-PROJECT/README.md

 ent: list[int]\
 In those variables, Name, Type and Price should be in specifed order.

 •take_chance.json: This is a JSON file.
 This file store 10 events and will be selected randomly.
 Key is their number label and values are cards, their decription and effect.
-These three variables are stored as String type and specific order is not required.
+These three variables are stored as String type and specific order is not required.\
+•space_location.json: This is a JSON file which contains specific coordinates of location.

-•land.py: this is a python file which contains the basic logic of our program.
+•land.py: this is a python file which contains the basic logic of land.\
+•player.py: this is a python file which contains the basic logic of player.\
+•house.png & monopoly.png: game map and house icon.